ShadowK101/Password_Generator-Pascal-/README.md

 - Click on that Icon and Select where you want it to Downlaod.

 - After the Download is Complete Install it.

+# Note

+- If the exe doesnt work Download the .Pas, .dpr, .dprj and the .dfm Files and compile the Code Yourself